 Getting the cabinets back into the community seemed like the right solution – easy for the family, (who would also receive a fair price for everything and have it removed in one go), and of course good for the community of which Pete was so supportive for many years.
 But more importantly, it would be an opportunity to leave a great legacy for Pete that we think he would be proud of.

 So moves were made to get the ball rolling with a visit to Scotland to see what was there and get it all catalogued.
 Two community members made the initial trip, met the family, and got their hands dirty to list and put a value to everything – quite a task.
 Following this, a handful of collectors were given the chance to highlight what they were interested in and after a bit of debate and to-ing and fro-ing, all 60 arcade cabinets were earmarked, and fair prices agreed.

 Planning next – who was going up there? who was driving vans and trucks, what was coming back, for whom and where?
 We needed a good 10 people to help hump and shift everything – given the remote location of Pete’s house, it was imperative that everything was removed in one day, to minimise the disruption and inconvenience for the family.

 In amazingly short order, the trip was organised – a date was set, we had drivers on standby, vans hired and flights booked.

 For my part, it would mean a 1,000 mile round trip.
 The journey started with a flight up to Scotland.
-It was bumpy but just over an hour-long.
-A jump into a rental car and another hour’s drive further north to the location to meet up with the other guys taking part.
+It was an hour-long and rather bumpy flight.
+Then, a jump into a rental car and another hour’s drive further north to the location to meet up with the other guys taking part.